 Approval shall be recommended for an independent school offering elementary or secondary education that provides a minimum course of study pursuant to 16 V.S.A. § 906 and that substantially complies with all statutory requirements for approved independent schools and the Board's rules for approved independent schools.
-An independent school that intends to accept public tuition shall be recommended for approval only on the condition that the school meets the requirements of SBE Rule 2229.
-A school meeting approval requirements in SBE Rules 2226 and 2227 but choosing not to enroll students requiring special education services may be recommended for approval but may not receive public tuition.
+Effective July 1, 2023, an independent school that intends to accept public tuition shall be recommended for approval only on the condition that the school meets the requirements of SBE Rule 2229.
+Effective July 1, 2023, a school meeting approval requirements in SBE Rules 2226 (Application) and 2227 (Approval) but not Rule 2229 (Approval to Receive Public Tuition, Special Education Approval) may be recommended for approval but may not receive public tuition.